-Family mediation is a way for couples who are separating or going through a divorce, or who have already separated to sort out arrangements for children and/or finance and property.
+Based in Camberwell in south London we offer a friendly, welcoming family mediation service for couples who are divorcing, separating or already separated, grandparents and other family members.
+Our office is easily accessible from all parts of London with excellent transport links and free parking.
+We can help you to make arrangements for children, finance and property.
 Compared with going to court it can be quick, effective and relatively low in cost.
 Mediation puts the individuals very much in control of making their own decisions.

 A MIAM is a one to one meeting with a family mediator which lasts for up to 45 minutes.
 You can explain your situation and the mediator will work out with you whether mediation is suitable and safe.

 At the end of this session if you want to proceed and you both agree it is suitable we will try and contact the other party and invite him or her to come in for a MIAM.
 If he or she wants to proceed and the mediator agrees it is suitable we will invite you in for a mediation session which will last for an hour and a half.
 If the other party does not respond or does not wish to consider mediation we can sign the form/s you need for court.If you think you might be eligible for free mediation under the Legal Aid Agency guidelines,

 please contact us and we can help you further.

 In mediation sessions you will sit down in a room with the other party and one or two of our family mediators.
 The mediators will help you to have a conversation about arrangements for children and/or property or finances.
 You will both have a chance to speak and be heard and express your wishes and feelings.
 Where you reach agreement the mediator/s will record this and write up a mediation session summary, outcome summary or parenting plan.
 It may take more than one mediation session to reach agreement depending on your situation.

 For agreements on property and/or financial matters a Memorandum of Understanding (MOU) can be produced.
 This is not a legally binding document but you can seek legal advice about going to court to make it legally binding.